orioncomputing/student-review-system-api/README.md

 ## Deployment

 Instructions for deployment on production systems are currently in development.
+The current suggestion is to note that the src/functions/sendEmail.js file does not actually send emails and instead logs messages to the console.
+These messages are in the proper format to be used by nodemailer to send email, and the application will need to be customized to send actual emails in real usage.
+The src/config.js file will also need to be customized to change any incorrect information.

 ## Built With